wcm-io-caravan/caravan-rhyme/README.md

   }
 ````

-Using that proxy instance you can easily navigate through the resources of the API by simply calling the methods defined in your `HalApiInterface`s
+With that proxy instance you can easily navigate through the resources of the API by simply calling the methods defined in your interfaces, without worrying about
 ````
-    ApiEntryPoint api = getApiEntryPoint();

-    ItemResource itemResource = api.getItemById("foo");
+    // obtaining a client proxy will not fetch the entry point resource yet (until you call a method on it) ApiEntryPoint api = getApiEntryPoint();

+    // calling the method will fetch the entry point, find and expland the template so
+    // that you now a ItemResource that knows the full URL of the resource (and how to fetch it) ItemResource itemResource = api.getItemById("foo");

-    Item foo = itemResource.getState();
+    // again that resource is only actually fetched when you call a method on the resource Item foo = itemResource.getState();
-    assertThat(foo.id).isEqualTo("foo");

-    List<Item> relatedToFoo = itemResource.getRelatedItems()
+    // You can call another method on the same instance without any resource being fetched twice List<Item> relatedToFoo = itemResource.getRelatedItems()
         .map(ItemResource::getState)
         .collect(Collectors.toList());

+    assertThat(foo.id).isEqualTo("foo");
     assertThat(relatedToFoo).isNotNull();
 ````

 ## Rendering HAL resources in your web service

 For the server-side implementation of your HAL API, you will have to implement the annotated API interfaces you've defined before.
-You can then use the [Rhyme](core/src/main/java/io/wcm/caravan/rhyme/api/Rhyme.java) interface to automatically render a HAL+JSON representation based on the annotation found in the interfaces:
+You can then use the [Rhyme](core/src/main/java/io/wcm/caravan/rhyme/api/Rhyme.java) facade to automatically render a HAL+JSON representation based on the annotation found in the interfaces:

 ````
     // create a single Rhyme instance as early as possible in the request-cycle